-Under Program B, which is an incentive program for our directors, excluding Inna Braverman and David Leb, our Chief Executive Officer and a member of our board of directors, respectively, and certain consultants, we are permitted to issue up to a maximum of 527,922 warrants to purchase up to an equal number of common shares.
+Under Program B, which is an incentive program for our directors, excluding Inna Braverman and David Leb, respectively, and certain consultants, we are permitted to issue up to a maximum of 527,922 warrants to purchase up to an equal number of common shares.
 The warrants are represented by warrant certificates issued for a certain person.
 Warrant certificates are issued by the company in connection with the issuance of the warrants as well as for exchanges and conversions of warrant certificates in connection with transfers and when otherwise required.

-The warrant holders are entitled to subscribe for one new common share in the Company for each warrant, with the exercise price per share amounting to SEK 9.38.
-The exercise price must never be lower than the par value of the Company's shares.
+The warrant holders are entitled to subscribe for one new common share in the Company for each warrant during the period starting on 26 June, 2024 up and including 31 December, 2027, with the exercise price per share amounting to SEK 9.38.
 Pursuant to the terms of Program B, warrant holders are entitled to an adjustment of the number of warrants issued and/or the exercise price applicable in the event of certain corporate changes.
 Events giving rise to an adjustment in certain cases include, among other things, new issuance of shares, an issuance of additional warrants or convertible debentures, the issuance of bonus shares, in each case, assuming that the preemptive rights for the issued warrants have not been waived, a consolidation or a share split or if the Company under other circumstances directs an offer to the shareholders, assuming that the preemptive rights associated with such warrants (pursuant to the principles set forth in Chapter 13, section 1 of the Swedish Companies Act) have not been waived, to purchase securities or rights of any kind from the Company.
+Notwithstanding events that may give rise to adjustments as described above, the exercise price may never be lower than the par value of the Company's shares.